BBC announce new Newsnight and BBC Breakfast presenters

 “Sitting on the famous red sofa is a real privilege while covering the stories and issues that matter to our audience – home and abroad.”

+Kay started his career as a trainee reporter at the BBC working at local radio stations before becoming a senior correspondent and presenter on BBC News.
+During his 25-year career he has presented Panorama, Crimewatch and BBC Radio 5 Live and has been part of the BBC Breakfast team for more than eight years.

-Following his exit from the BBC, Walker replaced Sian Williams presenting 5 News, after she announced she was stepping down in April.
+Following Walker’s exit from the BBC, he replaced Sian Williams presenting 5 News, after she announced she was stepping down in April.

 Meanwhile Derbyshire, who joins Newsnight permanently in September, said: “I am so delighted to be joining the legend that is Kirsty Wark and the talented Newsnight team under new and ambitious leadership.